 It is important to note that once a survey is no longer active, you still have access to the data you gathered.
 For any active and inactive survey, you’ll be able to see the number of collected responses, what those responses are, their dates, and so on.

-Check out our integrations page to learn which other tools you can connect with Survicate on paid plans.
+Check out our integrations page to learn which other tools you can connect with Survicate.

 SurveyMonkey is a popular survey and feedback management solution.
 You can create, launch, and analyze surveys within their software.
 This tool offers multiple survey types, mainly to perform market research, user research, and collect employee feedback.